cbib/virhunter/README.md

 IMPORTANT: the toy dataset is intended only to test the correct work of VirHunter.
 The trained modules should not be used for prediction on your datasets!

-First you have to download the toy dataset
+First, you have to download the toy dataset
 ```shell
 bash scripts/download_toy_dataset.sh
 ```